python-postgres/fe/postgresql/documentation/driver.rst

   information.

  ``Connection.settings``
-  A property providing a `collections.MutableMapping` interface to the database's SQL settings.
+  A property providing a `collections.abc.MutableMapping` interface to the database's SQL settings.
 See `Settings`_ for more information.

  ``Connection.clone()``